MarcinPasynczuk/MarcinBank/README.md

 ✓✓✓ Password request, if you will put 3 times wrong password, you will get 5 minutes of timeout.

-✓✓✓ Withdraws and deposit, all data will be stored in external file.
+✓✓✓ Withdraws and deposits, all data will be stored in external file.

-✓✓✓ Tranfers between accounts.
-Ofcourse it also storing all changes.
+✓✓✓ Transfers between accounts.
+It is also storing all changes.

 Thanks for a feedback. :)